DeGefen/BigData/content/Questions/Questions.md

 - C) All consumers receive the same message in work queue
 - D) Decoupling of services
 ?
-- Amswer: C) All consumers receive the same message in work queue
+- Answer: C) All consumers receive the same message in work queue
 Explanation: In a work queue, each consumer gets a different message; only publish-subscribe delivers to all.
 See: [[Data Streaming]]
 <!--SR:!2025-07-28,1,136-->